EXCLUSIVE-Inspired Entertainment in bid to buy slot machine maker PlayAGS - sources

 "We are certainly willing to use capital for M&A if it's something that strategically fits with what we are trying to do.
 And there seem to be a lot of things around right now presenting themselves as possibilities,” said Baker.

-(Reporting by Svea Herbst-Bayliss in Boston and Krystal Hu in New York; Additional reporting by Greg Roumeliotis in New York; Editing by David Holmes)
+(Reporting by Svea Herbst-Bayliss in Boston and Krystal Hu in New York; Additional reporting by Greg Roumeliotis in New York; Editing by David Holmes and Josie Kao)

 ((Krystal.Hu@thomsonreuters.com;))